MyPureCloud/terraform-provider-genesyscloud/docs/resources/user.md

 - **profile_skills** (Set of String) Profile skills for this user.
 If not set, this resource will not manage profile skills.
 - **routing_languages** (Set of Object) Languages and proficiencies for this user.
 If not set, this resource will not manage user languages. (see [below for nested schema](#nestedatt--routing_languages))
 - **routing_skills** (Set of Object) Skills and proficiencies for this user.
 If not set, this resource will not manage user skills. (see [below for nested schema](#nestedatt--routing_skills))
+- **routing_utilization** (List of Object) The routing utilization settings for this user.
+If empty list, the org default settings are used.
+If not set, this resource will not manage the users's utilization settings. (see [below for nested schema](#nestedatt--routing_utilization))
 - **state** (String) User's state (active | inactive).
 Default is 'active'.
 Defaults to `active`.
 - **title** (String) User's title.